Algebras with a negation map: Exploring triples and systems

+One major point is that the standard proof given for example in \cite[Proposition~13.9]{Row08} does not use negation.

-Matrices gives rise to the trace operator $\tra (r) = \sum e_{ii}re_{ii}.$ Note, for $n \ge 2,$ that $\tra (I) = \rone^\nu$ over the supertropical \semiring0.
-The determinant is more problematic since the classical formula involves minus signs; we will return later to this issue in \S\ref{matr1}.
+Matrices gives rise to the trace operator $\tra (a) = \sum e_{ii}a e_{ii}.$ Note, for $n \ge 2,$ that $\tra (I) = \one^\circ$ over the supertropical \semiring0.
+The determinant is more problematic since the classical formula involves negatives; we shall return to this issue in \S\ref{matr1}.

-\item \textbf{Formal traces.} Since much of linear algebra involves the trace bilinear form, let us formalize the trace from the previous example and define a trace operator $\tra : \mathcal A\to R$ satisfying the identical relations
+\item \textbf{Formal traces.} Since much of linear algebra involves the trace bilinear form, let us formalize the trace from the previous example.
+For a semialgebra $ \mathcal A$ over a commutative associative ring $C$ define a trace operator $\tra : \mathcal A\to C$ satisfying the identities